Part I

 Originally written for The Brehon Academy.

-I wake each dawn to the soft percussion of the ocean against limestone.
-The Shipwreck Coast is an ancient library; its ledgers written in sediment, its margins salted by wind.
+I wake each dawn to the percussion of ocean against limestone.
+The Shipwreck Coast is an ancient library, its ledgers written in sediment, its margins salted by wind.

-When I mist my face with Quandong water, I am not simply hydrating skin; I am negotiating a relationship, re-signing an old treaty between body and Country.
+When I mist my face with Quandong water, I am not simply hydrating skin.
+I am renewing a relationship, re-signing a treaty between body and Country.

-This is Druídheacht in contemporary clothing: the quiet return to land-law through daily, ordinary acts.
+This is Druídheacht in contemporary clothing: the return to land-law through ordinary acts.

 Remembering, Not Reviving

-Yet the old ways never died; they were merely murmured beneath louder machinery.
+The old ways were never dead, only quiet beneath louder machinery.

 My Irish ancestors’ hands still move through mine when I fold herbs into oil.
-The stories of this land, here, on the southern coast of Australia, are older than any text I’ve known.
+The stories of this land on the southern coast of Australia are older than any text I have known.

-Modern druidry, then, is less resurrection than remembrance.
-A lifting of the veil between now and always.
+It is remembrance, a thinning of the veil between now and always.

-To live druidically in 2025 is to conduct life as a covenant, not consumption.
+To live druidically in 2025 is to conduct life as covenant, not consumption.

 Skin as Treaty-Ground